pixeloven/ComfyUI-React-Extension-Template/README.md

 ## Usage

+This template includes a simple example extension that displays workflow node statistics.
 After installation:

 1. Look for the "React Example" tab in the ComfyUI sidebar
-2. Click to open the interactive dashboard
+2. Click to open the example UI

-3. Monitor your workflow's node statistics in real-time
+When developing your own extension, you can:
+1. Replace the example UI in App.tsx with your own components
+2. Update the tab title and icon in main.tsx
+3. Customize the extension's appearance and behavior

 ## Development